AB-UND-ZU/alive/README.md

 - Patterns could execute directly after each other, maybe by indicating a return value once finished
 - Dialog does not need to flip if out of range
 - Button should be disabled if not actionable
+- Moving units appearing do not move out of opacity